lowet84/docker-ci-demo/README.md

 Install docker-compose

+Do one of the following:
-Set up a dns with wildcard subdomains that point to the public ip
+- Set up a dns with wildcard subdomains that point to the public ip
-- Or
-sdflisjf
+- Set up the following subdomains:
+-- portainer.<domain>
+-- traefik.<domain>
+-- ptraefik.<domain>
+-- drone.<domain>
+-- docker.<domain>
+-- nexus.<domain>
+-- gogs.<domain>

 ## Network
 ```